The New Social Proof Button

 Install the buttons, set up your Google Profile, use the buttons, help your friends by clicking them and hope that Google has more cards up it’s sleeve for this concept that it has not revealed yet.
 Don’t however let them replace Twitter, LinkedIn, Facebook and other social platforms on which YOU are established.
 Don’t however delay as there is likely to be a lot of “first mover” improvements for those that start building pluses before their competition.

 I hope this post helps you get a clearer picture of what is going on in the realm of the fun new Google Plus One button.
 As you can see, its not quite all the peaches and ponies that some have said… yet at the same time there is a lot of power here.

 I look forward to your comments below and to comparing notes on what impact you feel this button will have particularly as it relates to YOUR target audience.
-Thanks in advance for your tweets, likes, shares, beats and PLUSES!
+Thanks in advance for your tweets, likes, shares, and PLUSES!

 Your Partner In Online Success